peterlymo/aws-lab/README.md

 # prerequisites

-- EC2-server with ports firewall allowed to be accessed
+- EC2-server with ports firewall allowed to be accessed.
 - S3 bucket with security policies allowed to be accessed, get S3 REGION
 - RDS database created to get username, password, and database name and rds endpoint
 - allow inbound traffic in RDS so RDS endpoint can be accessed